omoinjm/cheat-sheets/linux/README.md

 [Link](https://www.tecmint.com/install-openvpn-in-ubuntu/)

-## How to Create and Use Symbolic Links (aka Symlinks) on linux-ubuntu
+## How to Create and Use Symbolic Links

 [Link](https://www.howtogeek.com/287014/how-to-create-and-use-symbolic-links-aka-symlinks-on-linux/)